-NHS England’s local offices have responsibility for monitoring the provision of Essential and Advanced services.
+NHS England and NHS Improvement (NHSE&I) regional teams have responsibility for monitoring the provision of Essential and Advanced services.
 Arrangements for monitoring locally commissioned services may be set out in local contracts or Service Level Agreements.

 CPAF is made up of two parts – a pre-visit questionnaire which is completed by the pharmacy contractor before the monitoring visit and a section used by the commissioner during a monitoring visit.